mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/east-west-load-balancing/index.md

     * Set the `pool.role` to something other than the default `slave_public` value.
 In most cases, you can set this field using the `"*"` wildcard unless you have created a separate role for this purpose.

-1. Deploy the modified Edge-LB pool configuration by running the following command:
+1. Deploy the modified Edge-LB pool configuration:

     ```bash
     dcos edgelb create internal-lb.json